misantronic/framewreck/README.md

 Y | translateY() | `F('#id').animate( ['Y:-10'] )`
 R | rotate() | `F('#id').animate( ['R:-90'] )`
 S | scale() | `F('#id').animate( ['S:3'] )`

+## Contact

+If you have any questions, praise or contempt feel free to write me: <misantronic@posteo.se>.
+Of course, you can file an issue if you find evil bugs.